Timo Rautiainen (co-driver)

 Timo Rautiainen (born 13 November 1964) is a Finnish former rally co-driver.
 He is best known for co-driving for Marcus Grönholm from 1995 to 2007.
 Rautiainen and Grönholm drove for Peugeot (2000–05) and Ford (2006-07) in the World Rally Championship, and won 30 world rallies and two drivers' world championship titles together.
 Rautiainen is married to Grönholm's sister.

+During his time with Grönholm at Peugeot, Rautiainen received an unusual injury during the 2004 edition of the Rally of Turkey when a loose metal rod from the track punctured his seat after Grönholm ran over it.
+The rod remained lodged for part of the remainder of the rally.

+Rautiainen, along with Grönholm, appeared in the first season of Amazing Race Suomi where they finished fifth place.